Thailand Phuket

 Get to Thailand

-Phuket International Airport is also well connected to other cities in Thailand, for example Bangkok, Chiang Mai, Hat Yai, Krabi, Chumphon and Rayong (which you can fly to in order to reach Koh Samet).
+Phuket International Airport is also well connected to other cities in Thailand, for example Bangkok, Chiang Mai and Koh Samui.

 You can also fly directly between Phuket and other Asian cities such as Kuala Lumpur, Singapore, Hong Kong, Ho Chi Minh City and Phnom Penh.